 - Silhouette Cutting Machine (optional depending on design)

-I started by choosing this design from the Silhouette store, I chose it because it was personalized so people could choose a charm with their initial on it and it had the holes for attaching to the charm ring already in the design.
+I started by choosing a design from the Silhouette store, I chose it because it was personalized so people could choose a charm with their initial on it and it had the holes for attaching to the charm ring already in the design.
 If you don’t have a Silhouette you could choose a more simple shape and use a punch to create your tags!

 I sized my shaped about twice as large as I wanted the finished project to be as the shrinky dink material shrinks down 50%.
 I set my Silhouette on the highest blade option and cut it out.
 The shrinky dink material is super thick so it didn’t cut all the way through even at that depth but I was able to easily “tear” the shape out along the lines.